DKenefake/dkenefake.github.io/_posts/2021-05-25-LinearReformulation.md

   - Regression
   - Data Driven Methods
 ---

-It has been a while since, my last post.
+It has been a while since my last post.
 I have been busy!
-Today, I want to talk about some aspects of Koopman operator thoery (I know this sounds spookie) but it is not that bad.
-Basically it says that you can reformulate a nonlinear dynamical system into a (possibly) infinite dimensional linear system.
-However there are a lot of cases where you don't actually get an infinite dimensional reformulation of the problem!
+Today, I want to talk about some aspects of Koopman operator theory (I know this sounds spooky), but it is not that bad.
+It says that you can reformulate a nonlinear dynamical system into a (possibly) infinite-dimensional linear system.
+However, there are many cases where you don't get an infinite-dimensional reformulation of the problem!

-More or less the trade off there is that you boost into a higher dimesnional space and in that higher dimensional space you can straighten out the nonlinearityies.
+More or less, the trade-off there is that you boost into a higher-dimensional space, and in that higher-dimensional space, you can straighten out the nonlinearities.

-Here is an example of the refomulation.
-This system is clearly nonlinear!
+Here is an example of the reformulation.
+This system is nonlinear!

 $$
 \begin{pmatrix}